 One result of this has been a rapid growth in space tourism, with journeys available to even middle-income citizens.
 For the super-rich, even excursions to the Moon's surface are now possible.
 Lunar bases, already established in previous decades, have been expanded.
 In addition to room for tourists, new scientific modules have been added with greenhouses, ice harvesting stations for water, and solar arrays built from lunar regolith.
 Corporate interests are now looking to exploit the Moon commercially.
 Though human presence is still confined to the poles, a number of prospecting missions are underway in preparation for mining operations.* Other long-term plans include solar power stations capable of beaming energy directly to Earth.
 In the more distant future, these may expand to completely encircle the Moon.*

-Asteroid mining has now evolved into a legitimate industry, with major firms competing in the business.** Thanks to progress in rocket technology and robotics, a number of rendezvous with near-Earth asteroids have been successfully conducted.
-A wide range of metals and minerals - including gold, platinum, nickel, iron, zinc, antimony, copper, cobalt and phosphorus - are being recovered.* Many of these materials have become so rare on Earth that demand has made them exceedingly valuable.
-This is driving accelerated exploration.
-Swarms of automated probes are now involved in prospecting and mining.
+Asteroid mining has now evolved into a huge industry, with major firms competing in the business.** Thanks to progress in rocket technology and robotics, countless rendezvous with near-Earth and main belt asteroids have been conducted.
+A wide range of metals and minerals – including gold, platinum, nickel, iron, zinc, antimony, copper, cobalt and phosphorus – are being recovered.* Some of these materials became so rare on Earth that demand made them exceedingly valuable.
+This drove accelerated exploration.
+Swarms of automated probes are now involved in prospecting and mining on a constant basis.

 Asteroid mining has proven to be one of the great confirmations of people's hopes for outer space.
-A single rock just a mile or so in diameter may yield more platinum group metals than has ever been mined on Earth, and more fuel than has been used in every rocket launch in history.* Though the industry has yet to become fully mature, the resources now being added to the global economy are helping to meet the requirements in some areas.
-Of course, there is not nearly enough being mined to fully end the current resource crunch.
-In any case, a large proportion of raw materials are being diverted to off-planet projects including construction of new space stations.
-As a result, various non-profit groups have sprung up, aiming to ensure that poorer nations can benefit from space, not just the countries that can afford to go.
+A single rock just a mile or so in diameter may yield more platinum group metals than has ever been mined on Earth, and more fuel than every rocket launch in history.* The resources now being added to the global economy are helping to meet demand in many areas.
+However, significant portions of raw materials are being diverted to off-planet projects including the construction of new space stations.
+As a result, various non-profit groups have sprung up, aiming to ensure that poorer nations can benefit from space, not just the countries and rich individuals that can afford to go.
 The lucrative nature of this business and its growing influence on Earth has led to the passing of major new regulations, antitrust and monopoly laws.*

 Ongoing conflicts around the world have spurred military powers to new heights.
 Developed nations are now turning to space to gain the advantage in next generation warfare.* The USA is prolific in this regard.
 In earlier decades, international treaties prevented the militarisation of space.
 However, some of the more powerful nations have moved projects forward in secret.
 In any case, the volatile and rapidly evolving political climate has led to new agreements being introduced.